The Serfaus Dorfbahn

 Not least due to the fact that the existence of the Dorfbahn showed in the last 30 years how important this facility is for Serfaus and the holiday destination Serfaus-Fiss-Ladis.

-During the upcoming summer season, the Dorfbahn will operate from 8th of July until 1st of October.
-There will be a shuttle service before and after this period.
+During the upcoming summer season, the Dorfbahn will operate from 13 July until 21 October 2018.

 The Dorfbahn runs through a tunnel underneath the Dorfbahnstraße in Serfaus; the tunnel was built using the open-cut method.
 It links the car park on the eastern edge of the village facing the valley to the valley terminal of the cable cars in the Komperdell skiing area on the western edge of the village facing the mountain.
 The route has a total length of 1,280 m and the smallest curve radius is 300 m.
 The track negotiates a height difference of 20 m from end to end, with a maximum gradient of 5.35 %.
 There are four stops (Parkplatz [Car park], Kirche [Church], Zentrum [Centre] and Seilbahn [Cable car]).